ethanlunderville/JavaFx-Video-Poker/README.md

 # JavaFx-Video-Poker

-JavaFx GUI implementation of Video Poker card game
+JavaFx GUI implementation of Video Poker card game.

-This is an extension of one of my school projects where I was tasked to write a terminal version of the game
+This is an extension of one of my school projects where I was tasked to write a terminal version of the game.

 Directions: